 The CH-47 is a twin-engine, tandem rotor helicopter designed for transportation of cargo, troops, and weapons during day, night, visual, and instrument conditions.
 The aircraft fuselage is approximately 50 feet long.
 With a 60-foot rotor span, on each rotor system, the effective length of a CH-47 (with blades turning) is approximately 100 feet from the most forward point of the forward rotor to the most rearward point on the aft rotor.
 Maximum airspeed is 170 knots with a normal cruise speed of 130 knots.
 However, speed for any mission will vary greatly depending on load configuration (internal or external), time of day, or weather conditions.
 The minimum crew for tactical operations is four, two pilots, one flight engineer, and one crew chief.
 For more complex missions, such as NVG operations and air assaults, commanders may consider using five crew members and add one additional crew chief.

 By 1976 the Army recognized that that the Chinook fleet was rapidly reaching the end of its useful life and signed a contract with Boeing to significantly improve and update the CH-47.
 Under this initiative, a total of 472 CH-47A, B, and C model Chinooks were converted to CH-47D's.
-Current versions of the CH-47 Chinook are being produced under license in Italy and Japan in addition to the CH-47D and MH-47E being produced in the United States.
+Versions of the CH-47 Chinook were produced under license in Italy and Japan in addition to the CH-47D and MH-47E produced in the United States.
 User countries include Australia, Egypt, Greece, Iran, Italy, Japan, Morocco, Netherlands, Singapore, South Korea, Spain, Thailand, Turkey, UK and USA.

 Join the GlobalSecurity.org mailing list